Color Dreams: Success and sale of Wisdom Tree

-In addition to revenue from Christian video game sales, Wisdom Tree provided another advantage for Color Dreams.
-Color Dreams faced ongoing legal tensions with Nintendo.
-Some retail stores declined to stock Color Dreams games, reportedly, though not proven, because of pressure from Nintendo, and the threat of a lawsuit still loomed.
-Color Dreams believed that Nintendo would not risk reputational damage by taking a publisher of Christian video games to court—a gambit that seemed to pay off as Color Dreams was never the subject of a lawsuit.
+In addition to revenue from Christian video game sales, Color Dreams believed that Wisdom Tree would provide security against legal action.
+Color Dreams faced ongoing tensions with Nintendo.
+The threat of a lawsuit still loomed, and some retail stores declined to stock Color Dreams games, reportedly (though not proven) because of pressure from Nintendo.
+Color Dreams believed that Nintendo would not risk reputational damage by suing a publisher of Christian video games—a gambit that seemed to pay off as Color Dreams was never taken to court.

 Games under the Color Dreams label started to sell poorly, and games sold by Wisdom Tree quickly took off.
 Wisdom Tree produced some of the company's best-selling titles, with their first release Bible Adventures selling over 350,000 copies.
 Some Wisdom Tree games were re-themes of existing games; Sunday Funday, for example, was a Christian skateboard game based on the earlier Menace Beach.
 True to its origins, Wisdom Tree would also publish the only unlicensed SNES game ever released in North America, Super 3D Noah's Ark.

 Color Dreams began to pivot away from video games, launching a division called StarDot Technologies in 1996 focused on surveillance equipment.
 In 1997, an employee named Brenda Huff purchased Wisdom Tree and split it off as a separate company.
 Wisdom Tree continues to operate today selling religious video games.
 After the sale of Wisdom Tree, Color Dreams left the video game industry entirely and now does business as StarDot Technologies.